Ferrari 308 Market Analysis — August 2026

 Auction Market Dynamics

-The sell-through rate stands at 76.5%, indicating a healthy auction market.
-The median price for sold vehicles is $73,500, while the median high bid is $70,000, suggesting a modest reserve gap.
-This gap indicates that while buyers are willing to pay close to the asking prices, sellers may still have slightly inflated expectations.
-The ratio of sold to unsold vehicles (755 sold vs. 151 unsold) further supports the notion that there is a strong demand for the Ferrari 308, though some sellers may need to adjust their expectations.
+The sell-through rate stands at 76.1%, indicating a healthy auction market.
+The median price for sold vehicles is $73,500, while the median high bid is $70,500, suggesting a reserve gap of $3,000.
+This indicates that while buyers are willing to pay close to the asking prices, sellers may have unrealistic expectations.
+The ratio of sold to unsold vehicles (760 sold vs. 150 unsold) further supports the notion that demand is strong, but sellers need to align their expectations with market realities.

 Configuration Value Guide